symforce-org/symforce/symforce/codegen/backends/rust/README.rst

 ***THIS MODULE IS EXPERIMENTAL***

 Backend for Rust.
-This currently only supports vector/matrices inputs and outputs, we do not have geo or cam types for CUDA yet.
+This currently only supports vector/matrices inputs and outputs, we do not have geo or cam types for Rust yet.